jenkinsci/ansicolor-plugin/README.md

 ## Colormaps

 The argument to the ansiColor function can be either `term`, `vga`, `gnome-terminal` or `css`.
 This defines which colors Jenkins should show for some of the escape codes.
-You can find the exact colors used here: https://github.com/jenkinsci/ansicolor-plugin/blob/,aster/src/main/java/hudson/plugins/ansicolor/AnsiColorMap.java#L45.
+The exact color values used in each set are defined in [AnsiColorMap.java](https://github.com/jenkinsci/ansicolor-plugin/blob/master/src/main/java/hudson/plugins/ansicolor/AnsiColorMap.java).

 ## In a traditional job